Language: EN

 What are and how to use Function References

-A REFERENCE to function is a type of data that, instead of simply having data, contains a link to a specific function in memory.
+A FUNCTION reference is a data type that, instead of simply holding data, contains a link to a specific function in memory.

-But when we talk about variables, we said that a variable is “a box” that could contain different things.
-Or as Peter Griffin would say… “a box can contain anything… even a boat!”
+But when we talk about variables, we said that a variable is “a box” that can hold different things.
+Or as Peter Griffin would say… “a box can hold anything… even a boat!”

 Now, this includes containing functions, not just data.